Code-Institute-Submissions/molacuizine/README.md

 error message.

 10. For browser compatibility, only Internet Explorer caused several issues.
 The issues were incorrect font colour, font sizes, missing backgrounds and quantity increment/decrement buttons not working.

     ![error](static/doc/browser.png)

 The site still worked on Internet Explorer but the overall UX was less than that of other browsers.
 Due to Internet Explorer no longer being supported bugs were left as such.

 11. During form testing it was noticed that incorrect phone format could be applied to the UserProfile phone number field without raising an error.
-Research was peformed and django [RegexValidators](#https://docs.djangoproject.com/en/3.1/ref/validators/#regexvalidator) were used.
-This permitted the use of regex for correct number formatting while raising an error which could be displayed to the user.
+Research was peformed and django [RegexValidators](https://docs.djangoproject.com/en/3.1/ref/validators/#regexvalidator) were used.
+This permitted the use of regex for correct phone number formatting while raising an error which could be displayed to the user.

 12. When the store status was changed the django message system would not always send a success message.
 This error was left as such since the store status banner would always update to the correct statement, hence providing sufficient evidence that the store status had effectively changed.

+13. During testing it was noticed that toast success messages would always display the checkout button even when the store online status was closed.
+To resolve this issue template logic was incorporated to only allow the checkout button to be visible when store was open and bag contained an item.

 # DEPLOYMENT